shrinerb/shrine/README.md

 ## Attachment

-Storages, uploaders, and uploaded file objects are Shrine's foundational components.
+Storage objects, uploaders, and uploaded file objects are Shrine's foundational components.
 To help you actually attach uploaded files to database records in your application, Shrine comes with a high-level attachment interface built on top of these components.